-April was a quiet month as we waited for the approval from Cambridge City Council to commence the main demolition works.
+April was a quiet month as we waited for approval from Cambridge City Council to commence the main demolition works.

-The boiler house and cycle store have been demolished with items salvaged, and MKA Ecology have undertaken the works associated with the bat licence – with the good weather over the Easter break the bats have also vacated the building.
+The boiler house and cycle store have been demolished with items salvaged, and MKA Ecology has undertaken the works associated with the bat licence – with the good weather over the Easter break the bats have also vacated the building.

-Cambridgeshire Fire Service undertook a major exercise at the beginning of the month and continued to utilise the facilities on site to carry out more training through April.
+Cambridgeshire Fire Service undertook a major exercise at the beginning of the month and continued to utilise the facilities on-site to carry out more training through April.

 Our site cabins are now fully operational with all the site walkways set up including a bike store for our colourful site bikes, which have been getting quite a lot of attention around the city.